soldiermoth/soldiermoth/README.md

 ### Hi there 👋

+I'm Bobby Peck currently I'm a Senior Principal Engineer for Playback at Brightcove

 <!--
 **soldiermoth/soldiermoth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.